-Martin D. McReynolds practices in the areas of oil and gas law, real estate law, and business law.
+Martin D. McReynolds was born and raised in San Antonio, Texas.
+He practices in the areas of oil and gas law, ranch real estate law, and business law.
 He is Board Certified in Oil, Gas, and Mineral Law by the Texas Board of Legal Specialization.
 Martin attended John Brown University, earning a bachelor of science in Biology and graduating with honors.
 In 2005, Martin earned a juris doctorate degree from Michigan State University College of Law, graduating magna cum laude.
 While in law school, he completed a tax law certificate program and was a member of the Phi Delta Phi international legal fraternity.
 He also served as law clerk for the 40th Circuit Court in Lapeer County, Michigan.

 Martin is a member of the State Bar of Texas (Oil, Gas, and Energy Resources Law Section & Real Estate, Probate & Trust Section), San Antonio Bar Association (Natural Resources Section), South Texas Geological Society and the San Antonio Association of Professional Landmen.
-He was licensed to practice law in Michigan in 2005 and in Texas in 2011.
+He served as Chair of the SABA Natural Resources Section from 2015-2016.
+He was licensed to practice law in 2005.

 Matthew D. Lovell San Antonio native Matthew D. Lovell practices in the areas of wills, probate, trusts and estates, and estate and gift taxation.
 Mr. Lovell attended the University of Richmond where he received his Bachelor of Science in Business Administration with focused areas of study in finance and marketing.
 Mr. Lovell received his Juris Doctorate law degree from St. Mary’s University School of Law in 2005.
 Mr. Lovell was admitted to the Texas bar in 2005, and has also been licensed to practice in the U.S. District Court for the Western District of Texas since 2007.